Marcus Johansson (ice hockey, born 1990): Return to Washington (2022–2023)

-Second stint with Minnesota (2023–present)
+Second stint with Minnesota (2023–2026)

 During the 2022–23 season, on 28 February 2023, Johansson was traded by the Capitals back to the Wild, in exchange for a third-round pick in 2024.
 On 9 November 2025, during the 2025–26 season, Johansson played his 1,000th NHL game, becoming the 412th player to reach the mark.
+Johansson ultimately finished the season with 49 points, the second-highest total of his career, and scored four goals in eleven 2026 playoff games.

+Return to Färjestad (2026–present)

+Despite his successful 2025–26 season, Johansson opted to return to Sweden for the 2026–27 season, signing a two-year contract to return to his original club Färjestad BK on 5 June 2026.

 International play

 Johansson first represented Sweden with the nation's under-18 team at the IIHF World U18 Championship, recording four assists and a plus-minus rating of +5 in six games.
 The Swedes defeated Canada 8–3 in the bronze medal game.
 Johansson was again selected for Sweden's under-18 team in the IIHF World U18 Championship.
 In six games, he scored three goals, provided two assists and was a +3 as Sweden advanced to the bronze medal game for the second-straight year, but was beaten out by the United States, 6–3.

 Johansson then played for the Swedish junior team at the 2009 World Junior Ice Hockey Championships, scoring two goals and finishing +5 in six games as Sweden reached the tournament final before falling to Canada, 5–1.
 Johansson served as captain of the Sweden for the 2010 World Junior Ice Hockey Championships, scoring one goal providing five assists and posting a +7 plus-minus rating.
 In the third period of a game against the United States, Johansson received a game misconduct for elbowing forward Jerry D'Amigo, resulting in an automatic suspension for Sweden's bronze medal game with Switzerland, which Sweden ultimately won.

 In 2014, Johansson was selected for the senior Swedish team to participate at the 2014 Winter Olympics in Sochi, where the Tre Kronor finished with a silver medal after falling to Canada in the final, 3–0.
 He finished with one assist in the tournament off of an Alexander Edler goal against Latvia.

+On 27 January 2026, Johansson was named to Sweden's roster for the 2026 Winter Olympics, replacing the injured Leo Carlsson.
+Johansson appeared in two games at the Olympics, recording no points.